 JAC's Update and Statement on COVID-19 or Corona Virus Outbreaks in Louisiana.

-Out of an abundance of caution and respect for Governor Edwards's and Mayor Cantrell's calls to curtail large gatherings and observe appropriate social distancing (limiting social or people to people interactions), we at the Justice and Accountability Center of Louisiana are canceling our monthly Reentry Legal Clinic Thursday, March 19th and our monthly expungement workshop on Wednesday, March 25th.
+Out of an abundance of caution and respect for Governor Edwards's and Mayor Cantrell's calls to curtail large gatherings and observe appropriate social distancing (limiting social or people to people interactions), we at the Justice and Accountability Center of Louisiana are rethinking how to best serve the public virtually.
+Please be sure to check this page for future virtual clinic events.

 In March 2008 a group of incredible community activists crafted a day in which attorneys and advocates volunteered to provide expungements for the community.
 They created New Orleans’s first city wide “Expungement Day.”
 The doors were scheduled to open at 10, but the line outside the Tremé Center started to form at 7am.
 As quickly as they could, they opened early to start consulting with the hundreds of people who needed their records sealed.
 The organizers anticipated closing at 4, but were forced to close several hours earlier to stop the constant flow of participants.
 By the end of the day, over 400 people had filtered into and out of the Tremé Center and almost 100 volunteers were left weary.
 The event made a big impact, but also provided the foundation for understanding the need for expungement services for the working poor.